Helena Gutteridge: Suffrage Movement in London, England

-Helena began her lifelong involvement in politics and social reforms with the Women's Suffrage Movement in the United Kingdom and her engagement with the Women's Social and Political Union (WSPU).
+Gutteridge began her lifelong involvement in politics and social reforms with the Women's Suffrage Movement in the United Kingdom and her engagement with the Women's Social and Political Union (WSPU).
 The WSPU was a progressive women-only organization that campaigned for female suffrage.
 A main theme that resonated through their activities was "Votes for Women".

-Through the WSPU, Helena received ample guidance and training on making persuasive and emotive public speeches.
+Through the WSPU, she received ample guidance and training on making persuasive and emotive public speeches.
 She was also widely recognized within the organization for her leadership potential and managerial skills.
-Throughout 1910, the sight of Helena making public speeches and staging massive processions together with other militant suffragists, such as Marie Brackenbury, became frequent scenes on the streets of London.
-Furthermore, Helena learned public speaking and techniques of activism from militant suffragists such as Emmeline Pankhurst.
+Throughout 1910, the sight of Gutteridge making public speeches and staging massive processions together with other militant suffragists, such as Marie Brackenbury, became frequent scenes on the streets of London.
+Furthermore, she learned public speaking and techniques of activism from militant suffragists such as Emmeline Pankhurst.

 The suffrage movement by the WSPU had widespread international influence and repercussions.
 A member of a sub-division of WSPU told the then Canadian Prime Minister Robert Borden that "We are not a national association, but an Imperial one…And these members in Canada have asked us to help them and to instruct them...
 We have members who have emigrated there."
 British suffragists sought to validate their domestic movement by incorporating the enfranchisement of women living in the greater imperial territory.